 The switch selection requirements.

-The monitoring network has three layers of architecture: the core layer, convergence layer, access layer.
+The monitoring network has three layers of architecture: the core layer, the convergence layer, and the access layer.

 The choice of access layer switches